telerik/blazor-docs/components/multiselect/overview.md

 * `Class` - the CSS class that will be rendered on the main wrapping element of the multiselect.

+* `PopupClass` - additional CSS class to customize the appearance of the MultiSelect's dropdown.

 * `ClearButton` - whether the user will have the option to clear the selected items with a button on the input.
 When it is clicked, the `Value` will be updated to an empty list.

 * `Data` - allows you to provide the data source.
 Required.